 The age of AI is upon us; in many ways, it’s engulfing us.
 We’re overwhelmed with information, articles and opinions on AI.
 Experts and non-experts alike are attempting to envision a future driven by the rise of this exponential technology.
 Because of the constant flow of information on AI, it’s becoming increasingly difficult to pinpoint what exactly AI is.
-Few of us are able to actually define artificial intelligence.
-Many of us make the mistake of using it synonymously with other buzzwords, like “robots”.
+A few of us are able to define artificial intelligence.
+Most of us make the mistake of using it synonymously with other buzzwords, like “robots”.

-Thanks to centuries worth of sci-fi books, movies, and speculations about the future, many of us have formed a fantasy of a world that’s ruled (or served) by robots, aerocars, and jetpacks.
+Thanks to centuries worth of sci-fi books, movies, and speculations about the future, society has formed a fantasy of a world that’s ruled (or served) by robots, aerocars, and jetpacks.
 Now that we’re supposedly knee-deep in the AI era, we’re bound to wonder: why don’t our lives look anything like the Jetsons?
 Why haven’t fallen in love with Operating Systems, like the movie Her depicted?

-The truth is that, despite being surrounded by it, few of us use the term “AI” in the right context.
+The truth is that, despite being surrounded by intelligence that is not biological, few of us use the term “AI” in the right context.
 Misusing and misunderstanding the term can cause us to make fallacious statements and assumptions about what the future holds.
-As we know, the world is changing at an alarming pace, so thinking critically about these changes is crucial if we want to thrive in the future.
+As we know, the world is changing at an alarming pace, so thinking critically about the current state of technology is crucial if we want to thrive in the future.
 To adapt in a world driven by change, understand the implications of AI on society, and clarify where we stand today, we need to first distinguish between the various types of AI.

 A Broad, Vague Definition

 In basic terms, AI can be defined as:

 a broad area of computer science that makes machines seem like they have human intelligence.